 In terms of squats, dumbbell squats lie more towards body-weight exercises in terms of range of motion.
 Dumbbell squats enable full scope of movement and better fluidity in executing variations of the exercise.
 While dumbbell squats require greater stability, there is a lesser chance of injury because it engages the various stabilizing muscles to ensure safe performance of the exercise.

 Dumbbell squats, on the other hand, have several varieties, and there is more room to adjust and experiment because of the unrestricted range of motion.
-Goblet squats, sumo squats, and dumbbell front squats are some of the varieties of dumbbell squats that fine tune the exercise to target certain parts of the body.
+Goblet squats or kettlebell sumo squats and dumbbell front squats are some of the varieties of dumbbell squats that fine tune the exercise to target certain parts of the body.
 These dumbbell squat positions place one or two dumbbells in various positions as resistance to the body.

 Dumbbell squats can also target the same anterior and posterior chain as barbell squats.
 Various positions of the dumbbell squats can also target the knee or the hips depending on the positioning of the torso, which is also essential to reach hypertrophy.